Shadowlief/GauntletClone/README.md

 # GauntletClone
-Maintained by Justin Lam and Lily Burgess
+Maintained by Excalabreak and Shadowlief